SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   cat /proc/1/cgroup
   # includes 'docker' in paths

+  ifconfig
+  # check machine IP; we can also run 'hostname -i'

   # if we are in a Docker env, we can check internal ports
   # using a primitive bash port-scanner to check internal services
+  # we can also consider a ping-sweep to check for other machines in same network - for example
+  for i in {1..255}; do (ping -c 1 172.18.0.${i} | grep "bytes from" &); done
+  # this step should be considered only when no other privesc vectors have been identified on machine

   # example - if we have access to MySQL DB, we can inject PHP code into table
   # and save table to file on remote system - then we can get RCE using curl